Ticket types for Endpoint Detection and Response (EDR)

 Malicious File Download and/or Execution

-Coro EDR detected 'curl' usage. 'curl' usage is potentially indicative of attackers downloading and remotely executing payloads, allowing discreet transfer and execution of malicious files.
-Tickets remain in an open state for admin user review and close automatically after a period of 48 hours.
+Coro detects use of curl commands on devices.
+Attackers often use curl to download and remotely execute payloads, enabling discreet transfer and execution of malicious files.
+Coro keeps tickets open for admin user review and automatically closes them after 48 hours.

 Action | Outcomes |